Gerard2par2/MathsSlave/README.md

 Developped by Simon Menard

-Pull request are welcome !
+Pull requests are welcome !